Key Takeaways

 GLP-1 receptor agonists can help prevent the liver from producing and releasing excessive amounts of sugar (glucose).

-This action is directly connected to the increase in insulin secretion and suppression of glucagon.
+This action is directly linked to increased insulin secretion and suppression of glucagon.
 The liver doesn’t store and release excessive amounts of glucose when blood glucose levels are in a healthy range.

 Furthermore, some scientific studies suggest that GLP-1 receptor agonists also signal the liver to stop producing and releasing glucose independently of insulin and glucagon.